fan23j/yolov5-vitpose-video-annotator/README.md

 Annotation repo using large ViTPose models alongside Yolov5 detectors to annotate videos.
+Currently outputs predictions in "Alphapose" format.
 ## Setup

 We use PyTorch 1.9.0 or NGC docker 21.06, and mmcv 1.3.9 for the experiments.